 Bipolar disorder not only takes a toll on the sufferer, it can also be incredibly difficult for friends and loved ones.
 Part of your treatment plan might include family counseling or couples counseling to help those closest to you learn more about your experience and find ways to help them stay balanced and healthy as you navigate bipolar disorder together.

+We see patients in the following locations: River Oaks, Webster, Baytown, and Houston, Texas.
 Call the office today to book your initial evaluation, or spend a few moments on the online scheduling page.